-The Steve Charles Scholarship Fund is open to incoming SMC freshmen who graduated from urban high school districts and have financial need.
+The Steve Charles Scholarship Fund is open to incoming Klein freshmen who graduated from urban high school districts and have financial need.
 The award is renewable for eight semesters over four years, as long as awardees maintain eligibility.
 Recipients with demonstrated interests in business, entrepreneurship, technology and urban media are strongly preferred for this award.
 An application is required for consideration.
 The deadline is March 15.
 Apply for the Steve Charles Scholarship Fund.

 A few things to note: